 Prior to her current position, she was the Senior Policy Advisor in the Office of the Regional Administrator, during which she developed an integrated approach to regional performance measures and budget coordination.
 As a Senior Mitigation Program Specialist in the Mitigation Division, she implemented the hazard mitigation planning requirements under the Disaster Mitigation Act of 2000, launched the Pre-disaster Mitigation Grant Program, and performed as a Hazard Mitigation Officer for federally declared major disasters.
 Before Region 10, she worked for FEMA’s Mitigation Directorate in Washington, D.C. on floodplain management policy issues, hazard mitigation benefit-cost analysis, and a pre-disaster mitigation initiative.

-Ms. Loper received a Bachelor of Arts in History and a Master of Public Administration from Brigham Young University in Provo, Utah, and a Master of Arts in Security Studies from the Naval Postgraduate School.
-She completed a two-year Presidential Management Fellowship in Washington, D.C.
-She has also attended professional development courses at the U.S. Coast Guard Academy and the Harvard Kennedy School of Government.
+Ms. Loper earned a Bachelor of Arts in History and Master of Public Administration from Brigham Young University in Provo, Utah, and a Master of Security Studies from the Naval Postgraduate School’s Center for Homeland Defense and Security in Monterey, California.
+She was a Presidential Management Fellow in Washington, D.C.